TylerYep/workshop/README.md

 - Algorithms + Data Structures
 - AI/ML

+## Key Tenets
+- Must work functionally
+    - Unit tested, applicable
+- Must be easy to read
+    - Type-checkable, linted, and formatted code
+    - Educational, designed for a CS students
+    - Sacrifice efficiency and concision for readability

 # Dynamic Shape-Checking / Type-Checking (Typorch)
 I'm interested in shape-checking for tensors.
 It doesnt need to be static type checking, having fancy asserts would be good enough.